jenbyte/Instanews/README.md

 - How to retrieve specific data via New York Times, Top Stories API using ajax 'GET' method
 - Using SCSS to style layout more effectively and organize them into partials
-- Using jQuery to design
+- Utilizing jQuery for some design

 ## **License**